UCSB-Library-Research-Data-Services/shiny-qt-example/README.md

 Example Shiny application adopting the recommendations of "Ten Quick Tips for Developing a Reproducible Shiny Application", Brun et al, 2025, PLOS Computational Biology.

-In this example, we are reusing the Faithful Shiny app example (<https://shiny.posit.co/r/gallery/start-simple/faithful/>) provided as part of the R `shiny` package.
-This Shiny application displays eruption data for the Old Faithful geyser.
+In this example, we are reusing the [Faithful Shiny app example](https://shiny.posit.co/r/gallery/start-simple/faithful/) provided as part of the R ***shiny*** package.
+This Shiny application displays eruption duration in minutes for the Old Faithful geyser.

 ## Tips demonstrated